LLNL/scr/doc/rst/users/api.rst

 Figure :ref:`fig-scr-states3` illustrates the internal states in SCR and which API calls can be used from within each state.
-The application must call :code:`SCR_Init` before it may call any other SCR function, and it may not call SCR functions after calling :code:`SCR_Finalize`.
+The application must call :code:`SCR_Init` before it may call any other SCR function, except for :code:`SCR_Config`, and it may not call SCR functions after calling :code:`SCR_Finalize`.
 Some calls transition SCR from one state to another as shown by the edges between states.
 Other calls are only valid when in certain states as shown in the boxes.
-For example, :code:`SCR_Route_file` is only valid within the Checkpoint, Restart, or Output states.
+For example, :code:`SCR_Have_restart` is only valid within the Idle state.
 All SCR functions are implicitly collective across :code:`MPI_COMM_WORLD`, except for :code:`SCR_Route_file` and :code:`SCR_Get_version`.